wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 7. Click **Save**.

-#### Step 1.4.2: Publish the REST API
+#### Step 1.4.2: Publish the Service

-We are now ready to publish the REST API.
+We are now ready to publish the Service.
 To do so, follow the steps given below:

 1. In the **Manage** tab, click **Lifecycle**.

-2. Click **Publish** to publish the REST API to the Developer Portal.
+2. Click **Publish** to publish the Service to the Developer Portal.
 External applications can subscribe to the API via the Developer Portal.

 3. To access the Developer Portal, click **Go to DevPortal**.

-    The readingList REST API will open in the Developer Portal.
+    The readingList Service will open in the Developer Portal.

-## Step 2: Consume the REST API
+## Step 2: Consume the Service

-You have published the readingList REST API to the Developer Portal where application developers can find it and subscribe their applications to it.
+You have published the readingList Service to the Developer Portal where application developers can find it and subscribe their applications to it.

-In the previous steps, you played the role of a REST API developer and developed a REST API.
-In this step, you will play the role of the web application developer who will consume this REST API.
+In the previous steps, you played the role of a Service developer and developed a Service.
+In this step, you will play the role of the web application developer who will consume this Service.

-To consume the `readingList` REST API, let's create an application, subscribe it to the REST API, generate keys, and invoke the API.
+To consume the `readingList` Service, let's create an application, subscribe it to the Service, generate keys, and invoke the API.

 ### Step 2.1: Create an application